Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

-Campbell was instrumental in the development of running back Anthony LaCoste, who led the Falcons in rushing last season.
-LaCoste rushed for 890 yards and had a breakout performances vs. Army and New Mexico with 440 yards combined.
-He rushed for 263 yards vs. Army while becoming the only player in school history with multiple touchdown runs of 70-plus yards in the same game.
+Campbell has been instrumental in the development of running backs Anthony LaCoste, who led the Falcons in rushing in 2013, and Jacobi Owens, who became just the second sophomore in Air Force history to rush for 1,000-yards in a season.
+LaCoste rushed for 890 yards and had breakout performances vs. Army and New Mexico with 440 yards combined.
+He rushed for 263 yards vs. Army while becoming the only player in school history with multiple TD runs of 70-plus yards in the same game.
 He came back with a 177-yard effort the next week vs. the Lobos.
+Owens rushed for 1,054 total yards and ranked third in the conference with a 105.4 per-game average.
+He also set a school record for most yards rushing by a player in his first-career game with 233 yards vs. Nicholls State.

 Campbell mentored two offensive MVPs (DJ Lillard, 2010 and Spencer Clark, 2011) at CMS.
 Lillard was the first running back to make first-team all-SCIAC since 2002 while Clark led the team in all-purpose yards in his senior campaign.